 Doctoral Dissertation Examines Real-Life Benefits of Cognitive Training

 Dr. Edward Jedlicka used an observational survey completed by parents to evaluate whether LearningRx brain training produced noticeable, real-life improvements in their children, especially in the areas of cognitive skills, academic success, and oppositional behavior.
 Read the dissertation.
-Associated manuscript is in second peer review.
+Associated manuscript was published in 2017.

 Doctoral Dissertation Examines the Profiles of Cognitive Trainers Associated with Success for Students

 Dr. Amy Moore studied characteristics of 150 cognitive trainers that predicted outcomes for 1,195 clients with and without ADHD.
 After examining the predictive value of trainer personality, degree level, degree field, certification level, and pre-hire cognitive screening score on client gains in long-term memory, working memory, processing speed, and general intelligence, she found that no trainer profile held practical significance.
 Dr. Moore concluded that the intervention itself may be more important than the characteristics of the person delivering it.
 Read the dissertation.